-The secret ballot may be requested by at least one half of the members present or represented and is necessary whenever the vote concerns individuals or members of the Council.
-In the event of a tie, the vote of the President is decisive.
+Votes shall normally be cast by a show of hands, and decisions made by the majority of the members present or represented by proxy.
+However, a secret ballot may be requested by at least one half of the members present or represented, and is necessary whenever the vote concerns individuals or individual members.
+If the result of any vote is equal, the vote of the President is decisive